New invisalign expander vs traditional device: which works better for Kids' jaw problems?

 Summary

-This study compares two devices used with a facemask to widen the upper jaw in children aged 8–12 who have an underbite (skeletal Class III) and a narrow upper jaw.
-One device is the Invisalign Palatal Expander (IPE), and the other is the Rapid Palatal Expander (RPE).
-Researchers will use 3D X-rays to measure changes in jaw bones and tooth position, and they will also interview children and parents about their treatment experience.
-The goal is to see if the newer Invisalign expander works differently than the traditional one.
+This study compares the Invisalign Palatal Expander (IPE) with the Rapid Palatal Expander (RPE) in children aged 8–12 who have a narrow upper jaw and an underbite (skeletal Class III).
+Participants will wear a facemask after expansion.
+Researchers use 3D X-rays to measure changes in jaw bones and tooth position, and also interview children and parents about their experience.
+The goal is to see which device works better and is more comfortable.

 Disclaimer